sel8888/harmonic-shape-transform-2026-koncept/README.md

 <h1 align="center">Harmonic Shape Transform (HST) 0.12949</h1>

+All results in this repository are independently reproducible.

 <h3 align="center">Strike a 3D shape like a bell — it rings its harmonic note.
 That note encodes the shape's intrinsic structure.